manikantagangam/Document-QA-App/README.md

    - Open a browser and navigate to the provided local address (usually http://localhost:8501).
    - Upload a PDF document and ask questions based on its content.

+## How it Works

+- The application reads the PDF and splits the text into smaller chunks suitable for feeding into a Language Model (LLM).
+- OpenAI embeddings are used to create vector representations of the text chunks.
+- The application identifies chunks that are semantically similar to the user's question and provides those chunks to the LLM for response generation.
+- Streamlit is employed to create the graphical user interface, and Langchain is used to interact with the Language Model.

 ## Project Structure

 - `app.py`: Main script containing the Streamlit application.